InfinityBotList/npm-stuff/README.md

-# @infinitybots
+# @infinitybots/root
-Lerna monorepo for the Infinity Bot List NPM Modules
+Lerna monorepo for all of the Infinity Bot List NPM Modules

 ---